Pine Song Retreat

 • 3:15–5 pm Free Time

-• 5-6 pm Social Hour Lemonade, iced tea or bring your own beverage.
+• 5-6 pm Social Hour – Lemonade, iced tea, or bring your own beverage.
 Consider bringing an appetizer to share.*

-• 6-7 pm Potluck Dinner* Please bring an entrée, side dish, or dessert.
+• 6-7 pm Potluck Dinner* – Please bring an entrée, side dish, or dessert.

 • 7:30-10 pm Live Music for all ages in Pavilion!

-Sunday, July 10
+Sunday, July 9

 • 8:30-9:30 am Continental breakfast provided*

-*Please bring your own plates, cups and utensils in keeping with our environmentally friendly values.
+*Please bring your own plates, cups, and utensils in keeping with our environmentally friendly values.
 A washing station will be available.

-CHILDREN AND TEEN PROGRAM
+CHILDREN AND YOUTH PROGRAM

-• Saturday, July 9: Check-in 9:30 am / Check out 3:30 pm
+• Check out 3:30 pm

 • All children and teens should bring a sack lunch, water bottle, tennis shoes, hat, jacket, and sunscreen.
 Water refill station will be provided.